Article

 More creativity is on display at the George A. Spiva Center for the Arts.
 The center hosts national and regional art exhibits as well as art classes and workshops.

 Admire some of Joplin’s oldest architecture on a walking or driving tour of the Murphysburg Residential Historic District.
-The city’s most prominent citizens built impressive residences in the area during the late 1800s and early 1900s.
+Many of the city’s most prominent citizens built impressive residences in the area during the late 1800s and early 1900s.
 The tour features 37 houses, including a German “castle” and several classic Queen Anne homes, restored to their former glory.

 George Washington Carver National Monument in Diamond, Mo.